Argentina, creditors dance around debt deal as temperature rises

 By Adam Jourdan, Marc Jones and Rodrigo Campos

-BUENOS AIRES/LONDON/NEW YORK, June 19 (Reuters) - Argentina's debt deal is hanging in the balance with creditors and the government at an impasse, though most analysts still expected the two sides to find a way to bridge the divide after having made significant progress over the last month.
+BUENOS AIRES/LONDON/NEW YORK, June 19 (Reuters) - Argentina's debt deal was hanging in the balance on Friday, with creditors and the government at an impasse, though most analysts expected the two sides to find a way to bridge the divide after having made significant progress over the last month.

 The South American grains producer, long a boom-and-bust economy that in May defaulted for a ninth time, has twice improved a proposal to restructure around $65 billion in foreign debt, though talks with creditors hit a roadblock this week.

-With a fluid deadline on Friday for a deal, expected to be extended, analysts said that despite the tensions the two sides should still be able to reach a deal.
+With a fluid deadline on Friday for a deal, expected to be extended, analysts said that despite the tensions, the two sides should be able to reach a deal.

-"While it would have been better that negotiations continued with more constructive statements, this is not the first time the restructuring would seem to be at an impasse," Morgan Stanley said in a note on Friday.
+"While it would have been better that negotiations continued with more constructive statements, this is not the first time the restructuring would seem to be at an impasse," Morgan Stanley said in a note.

 Goldman Sachs said that while risks had risen, the two sides may ultimately find a way to bridge a gap it calculated at 5 cents and "avoid a disorderly and contentious default."